R&D Tax Credits are made up of two schemes: SME R&D Tax Relief and RDEC. Here’s how to work out which one you should apply to.

 - Or an annual turnover of over €100 million

 - And a balance sheet of over €86 million

 If your business counts as a large company, then you need to apply to RDEC.
 Assuming you qualify for R&D Tax Credits, of course.

 If your business qualifies as an SME, you need to look at the other tests to see whether you can apply for SME R&D Tax Relief.

 Note these figures are in Euros, not Pounds.
 So remember to convert.

-Also, apprentices and people on parental leave are counted differently than other employees.
+Also, apprentices and people on parental leave are counted differently than other employees in the size calculation.

 Test 2: Are you linked to or partnered with other organisations?

 If other businesses own a significant portion of your company’s shares, you may be considered ‘linked to’ or ‘partnered with’ those firms.

 Under HMRC rules, your company is considered linked to another business if that business: